 When that compression connector is pressed together just right, everything presses against everything so well that the connector won’t move and it will resist water coming into the connection.
 Water is the enemy of connections like this, because it causes corrosion and because if it freeze within the connector, the connector will loosen and signal will be lost.

 If you have any interest at all in making your own cables, you’ll need a good compression tool.
 Solid Signal has a lot of different ones to choose from, so how do you know which to choose?
 As with most things, you’ll get a better quality tool if you pay more.
 If you’re planning on making just a few cables, you’ll find that the least expensive tool will do just fine.
-The more expensive ones will let you go faster once you’ve practiced with them and will last for years even when used every day.
+The more expensive ones will let you go faster once you’ve practiced with them.
+Not only that, they will last for years even when used every day.
 If you’re an installer you need that, but as a DIYer you probably don’t.
-I would suggest choosing a tool that can be used with several different kinds of connectors, so you can take advantage of low pricing on connectors when you see it.
+I would suggest choosing a tool that you can use with several different kinds of connectors.
+That way you can take advantage of low pricing on connectors when you see it.

 If you’re interested in a good tutorial on how to make your own cables, here’s one I did a few years ago that still holds up.